YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 Canonical Numbers
 -----------------

-Conceptually, a canonical number is a string that represents a decimal number in a standard, concise, form.
+Conceptually, a canonical number is a string from the Latin character set that represents a decimal number in a standard, concise, form.

 #.
 Any string of decimal digits, optionally preceded by a minus sign
    ("-"), the first of which is not "0" (except for the number zero